 - Distributions are made from available earnings based on the spending rate

-- Can be funded during the donor’s lifetime, or through a bequest, life insurance policy or retirement plan
+- Can be funded during the donor’s lifetime, or through a bequest, life insurance policy or Individual Retirement Account (IRA).

 - May be permanently named in honor of the Donor or in a loved one’s honor

 Our Jewish Community Foundation provides several types of Endowment Funds to achieve your dreams for the future.
 Each of these Endowments may be funded during your lifetime or through your estate.
 Some donors choose to fund some of their Endowment now so they can enjoy watching the results of their giving throughout their lifetime, and then fully fund the rest of the Endowment through their will or trust.

 At our Foundation, how and when you fund your own personal Endowment is entirely up to you.
 We are here to support your vision of the future.

 With these specially-designated funds, you can choose exactly which charitable organization(s) or synagogue(s) will receive the annual earnings, and you can even designate a particular program within your favorite organization to benefit every year from your Endowment.